jukkhop/kahvilat-app/README.md

 #### Manual deployment

 - Change directory `cd backend`
-- Set environment variables for RDS
+- Deploy to dev environment

 ```
-export POSTGRES_DB=some_db
-export POSTGRES_USER=some_user
-export POSTGRES_PASSWORD=some_password
+serverless deploy \
+  --stage dev \
+  --frontend-url some_url \
+  --pg-database some_db \
+  --pg-user some_user \
+  --pg-password some_password
 ```

-- Deploy to dev environment `serverless deploy --stage dev`
+- Deploy to prd environment
-- Use a different password for prd environment (recommended)

 ```
-export POSTGRES_PASSWORD=some_other_password
+serverless deploy \
+  --stage prd \
+  --frontend-url some_other_url \
+  --pg-database some_other_db \
+  --pg-user some_other_user \
+  --pg-password some_other_password
 ```

-- Deploy to prd environment `serverless deploy --stage prd`
+- The first deployment creates the RDS instance, which will give you host and port for the database.
+For consequent manual deployments, you have to pass `--pg-host` and `--pg-port` for the deploy command.

 #### Automatic deployment